dart-lang/pub/doc/repository-spec-v2.md

 The client shall then issue a `GET` request to `<finalize-upload-url>`.
 As with `archive_url` the client will only attach an `Authorization` if the `<hosted-url>` is a prefix of `<finalize-upload-url>`.
-If the server wants to accepts the uploaded package the server should respond:
+If the server wants to accept the uploaded package the server should respond:

 ```http
 HTTP/1.1 200 Ok